paulhectork/utils/README.md

 ### `formfilename.sh`

-formfilename is a customizable filename formatter, to perform mass character permutations on filenames. `fileformname` allows to:
+`formfilename` is a customizable filename formatter, to rename all files in a folder using pattern replacement. `fileformname` allows to:
 - **change the name of all the files** in a folder (non recursively)
 - **use bash ERE regular expressions**, including subgroup capturing
 - **rename the files in place** (by deleting the old files and only keep the